wp-plugins/my-custom-css/readme.txt

 = 1.1 =

-* Updated codemirror to release 3.1!
+* Updated CodeMirror to release 3.1!

 = 1.0 =